opendatasoft/ods-documentation-explore-api/source/includes/v1/records_api.md

 ```

 This API provides an efficient way to download a large set of records out of a dataset.
 The HTTP
-answer is streamed which makes it possible to optimize the memory consumption client side.
+answer is streamed, which makes it possible to optimize the memory consumption client side.

 ### Parameters